 North Dakota, Mah Daah Hey Trail

-When most people hear the phrase, “multi-day mountain biking tour” their brain don’t conjure images of the badlands.
-But North Dakota’s Mah Daah Hey Trail is quickly becoming one of the most popular biking trails in the country. unlike most trails.
+When most people hear the phrase, “multi-day mountain biking tour” their brain doesn’t conjure images of the badlands.
+But North Dakota’s Mah Daah Hey Trail is quickly becoming one of the most popular biking trails in the country.
 Unlike most trails, The Mah Daah Hey was constructed with mountain bikes in mind.
-It is 97 miles long and winds through the grassy, beautiful badlands of North Dakota and follows the little Missouri for quite a while as well.
-This trail is less technical than most overnight biking trails, so it would be no problem to bring a trailer along, and you’d probably need one since there is so far no hut system constructed; just you, your bike, and your gear facing the forest head on.
+It is 97 miles long and winds through the grassy, beautiful badlands of North Dakota and follows the Little Missouri River.
+This trail is less technical than most overnight biking trails so it would be no problem to bring a trailer along.
+You might want to bring one since there is no hut system constructed; just you, your bike, and your gear facing the forest head on.

 Idaho, Coyote Yurt

-Nestled in the Sawtooth Mountains at 8,700 feet lies Idaho’s Coyote Yurt, from which bikers have access to multiple trails within the mountains.
+Nestled in the Sawtooth Mountains at 8,700 feet lies Idaho’s Coyote Yurt.
+From this yurt, bikers have access to multiple trails within the mountains.
 The trails in this area are well known for their long, flowing descents, so make sure you’ve either got a good pair of breaks, or a good pair of balls.
-There are two Yurts under the Coyote Yurt name, but they both serve up massive, hardy meals throughout the day for weary bikers.
+There are two Yurts under the Coyote Yurt name and they both serve up massive, hardy meals throughout the day for weary bikers.
 You can also bring your own food if you’d rather not splurge.